 Yuka is a member of our Intellectual Property group, focusing on intellectual property litigation and license negotiation.
 She has experience representing clients in U.S. federal courts, the International Trade Commission, and Japanese courts, and often manages global strategy in cases spanning multiple jurisdictions.
 Her cases have involved a wide range of technologies, including computer hardware and software, communications networks, automotive components, semiconductor devices, and medical devices.

 Yuka is an active member of the Licensing Executives Society.
 She also regularly lectures and moderates panels at patent-related conferences.
-Most recently, Yuka was shortlisted for the Euromoney Asia Women in Business Law Awards 2019 as the exclusive winner of the Rising Star award for Intellectual Property.
+Most recently, Yuka was recognized by the Euromoney Asia Women in Business Law Awards 2019 as the exclusive winner of the Rising Star award for Intellectual Property.
 She is ranked as a Next Generation Lawyer for both Dispute Resolution and Intellectual Property in the Japan edition of The Legal 500 Asia Pacific 2020, and has also been recognized in The Best Lawyers in Japan for Intellectual Property Law since the 2021 edition.

 Before joining the firm, Yuka clerked for the Honorable Randall R. Rader, Chief Judge at the U.S. Court of Appeals for the Federal Circuit.

 (International Trade Commission, 337-TA-1059).
 Represented Nikon respondents in patent investigation involving software for digital cameras.